 This is how you build confidence, which improves every area

 Brock McGoff – Founder of The Modest Man.

 Like we mentioned before, an optimal erect penis should be around 5 to 6 inches in length, and about 3.5 inches in girth in order to function properly, but there’s an urban legend about showers and growers.
 Supposedly you either have a relatively small flaccid penis, which gets bigger when it becomes erect, or you have a relatively large flaccid penis, which also gets bigger when it becomes erect.

 That said, there are some medical conditions or disorders that can affect the elasticity of a penis, which can result in something akin to the “shower” effect.
-Erectile dysfunction, for instance, can reduce the strength of your erections, thereby making your erection not as large as it might otherwise be.
+Erectile dysfunction, for instance, is a sexual health condition that can reduce the strength of your erections, thereby making your erection not as large as it might otherwise be.

-In this way, who suffer from erectile dysfunction aren’t just missing out from the joys of sex, but also from seeing the full size of their penis.
-Getting professional treatment for erectile dysfunction will also help them see much better growth when erect, and so enlarge their penis size, in away.
+In this way, who suffer from erectile dysfunction aren’t just missing out on sexual satisfaction and the joys of sex, but also from seeing the full size of their penis.
+Getting professional medical advice and treatment for erectile dysfunction will also help them see much better growth when erect, and so enlarge their penis size, in away.

 “There’s really no such thing as a “shower,” When men